Understanding your health

 Factors influencing the decision:

-• Age: Younger and active individuals benefit more from surgical repair
+• Age: Younger, active individuals benefit more from surgical repair

-• Activity Level: High functional demands sometimes justify intervention
+• Activity level: High functional demands sometimes warrant intervention

-• Tear Size: Massive tears (over 5 cm) have limited potential for spontaneous healing
+• Size of the tear: Large tears (more than 5 cm) have limited potential for spontaneous healing

-• Tendon Quality: Fatty degeneration (replacement of muscle by fat) reduces the chances of surgical success
+• Tendon quality: Lipomatosis (replacement of muscle tissue with fat) reduces the chances of surgical success

 Types of surgery:

-• Arthroscopic Repair: A minimally invasive procedure to stitch the tendon to the bone (duration: 45-90 minutes)
+• Arthroscopic repair: A minimally invasive procedure to reattach the tendon to the bone (duration: 45–90 minutes)

-• Capsular Reconstruction: If the tendons are irreparable but without arthritis
+• Capsular reconstruction: If the tendons are irreparable but there is no osteoarthritis

-• Reverse Shoulder Replacement: For massive, irreparable tears with arthritis
+• Reverse knee replacement: For massive, irreparable tears accompanied by osteoarthritis

-• Immobilization: 4 to 6 weeks in a sling
+• Immobilization: 4 to 6 weeks in a splint

-• Return to activities: 6 to 12 months depending on complexity
+• Return to normal activities: 6 to 12 months, depending on the complexity

 Success Rate: 90% of repairs heal without major complications.
 However, the re-tear rate varies between 10% and 40% depending on the initial size.